 sysfs Virtual File System

-sysfs or system file system is similar to the proc file system, both are Linux virtual file systems which mean they are in memory.
+sysfs is a Linux virtual file systems which mean it’s also in memory.

-sysfs is usually mounted at the /sys mount point.
-The sysfs can be used to get information about kernel devices, modules, the system bus, firmware, and so on.
+sysfs file system can be found at /sys.
+The sysfs can be used to get information about your system hardware.

 $ ls -l /sys